Aviah/django-utils/bootstrap_pagination/readme.md

 ## Install

-To use the pagination in your project you will need the bootstrap, see https://getbootstrap.com/components/#pagination
+To use the pagination in your project you will need the bootstrap, see https://getbootstrap.com/components/#pagination.

-1. Add the **pagination_tags.py** file to one of the application that are listed in INSTALLED_APPS.
+1. Add the `pagination_tags.py` file to one of the application that are listed in `INSTALLED_APPS`.
 The file should be in the application `templatetags` directory:

 		myapp/
 			migrations